testdeck/docs/docs/README.md

 }

 // Testdeck implements the @suite and @test decorators so
-// they define in the test framework roughly to following: class Hello {
+// they emit to the test framework roughly to following: class Hello {
   static before() {}
   before() {}